Crime, Prisons and Punishment

 Find out more about prison hulks and the records that tell the stories of their inmates over on our blog.

-These days, there are a million ways to get caught having committed a crime.
-DNA evidence, CCTV footage, nodding off at the scene and 999,997 other things are all enough to have you sent to the slammer.
+These days, there are a million ways to get caught if you commit a crime.
+DNA evidence, CCTV footage, and nodding off at the scene are all enough to have you sent to the slammer.
 In his latest Gems, Jim looks at the means of identification used in the past.

 One school of thought about the genesis of Cockney rhyming slang was that it was a means for ne'er do wells to operate right under the bugles of the old bill without the risk of giving the game away.
 As this is our Crime, Prisons and Punishment month, we thought we'd put your slang to the test.
 Click the image and take the Findmypast Cockney rhyming slang quiz, me old chinas!